introgreek/introgreek.github.io/docs/03-textbook/exam-3/3-aorist-passive.md

 ### Translation
 {: .no_toc }

-The tense is still aorist (i.e., a simple past tense), and the same subjects are in play depending on whether the verb is 3rd person singular ("he/she/it/they [singular]") or plural ("they [plural]").
+The tense is still aorist (i.e., a simple past tense), and the same subjects are in play depending on whether the verb is 3rd person singular ("he/she/it/they [singular]" or a nominative singular noun) or plural ("they [plural]" or a nominative plural noun).
 The **passive voice**, however, indicates a different pathway of activity: the verb is performed *upon* the subject, rather than the subject performing the action.
 So, note the following translations:

 * ἐκελεύσθη: "he/she/it **was ordered**"
 * ἐκελεύσθησαν: "they **were ordered**"

+In each of these examples, the verb's translation consists of **two parts**: the helping verb "was" (singular) or "were" (plural), and the past participle (or "-ed") form of the verb.

 Envision the voice of a verb indicating the direction of an arrow between the subject and the verb.
 * In the **active** or **middle** voice, the arrow points *rightward* from the subject towards the verb: the subject performs the verb and makes that action happen (ἐκέλευσεν: he ordered).